Part of the complete guide to understanding addiction

 Within the category of prescription medication, there are two types: controlled and non-controlled.
 Non-controlled medications include antibiotics, as well as blood pressure and cholesterol medications.
 Controlled medications are drugs that are addictive and have the potential to be abused.
 These medications include fentanyl, ketamine, methamphetamine, and tramadol.
 The DEA (Drug Enforcement Administration) has classed all controlled substances into Schedule I, II, III, IV, and V, with varying levels of danger and abuse potential and therefore, different regulations to minimize the risk of abuse, dependence, and addiction.

-Schedule I drugs are completely recreational with no medical use, and have the highest potential for abuse (like heroin, MDMA, and marijuana).
+Schedule I drugs are completely recreational with no medical use, and have the highest potential for abuse (like heroin and MDMA).
 Schedule II drugs are medications that have a somewhat lesser potential for abuse and are prescribed to treat chronic pain, insomnia, and ADHD (like morphine, oxycodone, and fentanyl).
-The final class, Schedule V drugs, have almost no potential for abuse, so the regulations are the most relaxed for Schedule V medications.
+The final class, Schedule V drugs, has almost no potential for abuse, so the regulations are the most relaxed for Schedule V medications.

 Why is Adderall a Controlled Substance?

-The fact that Adderall is a Schedule II drug should serve as a warning to consumers, as people can easily become dependent or addicted to the drug.
-Follow the doctor’s recommendations always, taking care not to increase the dose or take the medication more often than advised.
+The fact that Adderall is a Schedule II drug should serve as a warning to consumers that they can easily become dependent or addicted to the drug.
+Always follow the doctor’s recommendations, taking care not to increase the dose or take the medication more often than advised.

 If you are worried about yourself or a loved one showing signs of addiction, reach out to us at Avenues Recovery Center so that we can help you identify whether or not you are struggling with addiction and help you explore possible treatment options.